Schlieko/adversarial-research-pipeline/README.md

 3. **The BS Detector (Qwen 3.7 Max via OpenRouter):** Acts as a ruthless grounding agent, slicing through hypothetical hype and enforcing empirical reality.
 4. **The Researcher (Gemini Deep Research):** Takes the unresolved, high-tension conflicts from the debate and autonomously browses the web to generate a comprehensive 20-page `.docx` executive brief.

+> 💡 **Pro-Tip:** You can swap, add, or change the AI models used in this debate at any time by editing the `models.json` file in the root directory.

 ## 🛠️ Setup & Installation

 1. **Clone the repository:**